xamthor/Tema/README.md

 # Tema

-Tema is a vita application for install live area and Vitashell themes.
+Tema is a vita application for installing live area and Vitashell themes from the repository on [VSTema](https://vstema.com)

 ## Installation